aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 This repository includes the CloudFormation template, Jupyter Notebook, and supporting code to run protein folding algorithms on AWS Batch.
 This includes:

 - Jackhmmer for MSA generation
-- AlphaFold2, AlphaFold-Multimer, OpenFold for protein structure prediction
+- AlphaFold2, AlphaFold-Multimer, and OpenFold for protein structure prediction

 -----
 ## Architecture Diagram